 Protecting yourself is a serious business and it is the reason that respirators need to be tested.
 Respirator and filter media manufacturing is a highly technical process.
-It involves much more than simply shielding your nose and mouth.

 While you should wear a mask, you should also know that you are not 100% protected: